ONS-Innovation/github-policy-dashboard/data_logger/README.md

     aws ecr get-login-password --region eu-west-2 | docker login --username AWS --password-stdin <aws_account_id>.dkr.ecr.eu-west-2.amazonaws.com
     ```

+3. Ensure `config.json` is set correctly.

+    When running the data logger within AWS, it is essential that `write_to_s3` is set to `true`.

+    If this is not set correctly, the lambda function will run *without* storing its output.

+    For more information, see [`config.json`](#configjson).

-3. Ensuring you're at the root of the repository, build a docker image of the project.
+4. Ensuring you're at the root of the repository, build a docker image of the project.

     ```bash
     docker build -t sdp-dev-policy-dashboard-lambda .